 The COVID-19 pandemic's impact on macroeconomic conditions could alter the functioning of financial and capital markets, foreign currency exchange rates, commodity prices, and interest rates.
-After the COVID-19 global pandemic has settled, we may continue to experience adverse impacts to our business as a result of any economic recession that has occurred or may occur in the future.
+After the COVID-19 global pandemic has settled, we may continue to experience adverse impacts to our business as a result of evolving macroeconomic factors, including general economic uncertainty, unemployment rates, high inflation, recessionary pressures and any actual economic recession that has occurred or may occur in the future.